AndiArief47/Andi_Pratama_Arief_Rahman_IT4_Quiz2/README.md

 step 3 : create database using xampp

-step 4 : copy the code in quiz2.py
+step 4 : copy the code in main.py

-step 5 : good luck